daniel-samson/neovim/README.md

 ### Debugging:

-With the [vdebug](https://github.com/joonty/vdebug) plugin, You can set up any DBGP protocol debugger, e.g. Xdebug.
+With the [vdebug](https://github.com/joonty/vdebug) plugin, You can set up any DBGP protocol debugger, e.g. PHP (Xdebug), Python, Ruby, Perl, and Tcl.
 (See :help VdebugSetUp).
 Start Vdebug with `<F5>`, which will make it wait for an incoming connection.
 Run the script you want to debug, with the debugging engine enabled.
 A new tab will open with the debugging interface.

 Once in debugging mode, the following default mappings are available: